 The Parable Puzzle – Matthew 13

-Jesus explained to His disciples that He made use of parables when teaching the crowds because they were not ready or able to accept a direct teaching of these principles.
+Jesus explained to His disciples that He made use of parables when teaching the crowds because they were not ready or able to accept a direct teaching of kingdom principles.
 This was in fulfillment of a prophecy of Isaiah:

 13 Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.
 14 And in them the prophecy of Isaiah is fulfilled, which says: